sekunho/sekun.dev/blog/content/posts/create-static-binaries-and-docker-images-with-nix/index.md

 If you squint hard enough, the contents of `config` just looks like a Nix version of a `Dockerfile`, which it is!
-The other cool part is now the package versions are in sync no matter what environment it is in. `contents` allows me to throw in Nix packages to the image, including the package I made.
+The other cool part is now the package versions are in sync no matter what environment it is in. `contents` allows me to throw in Nix packages to the image.
 Since it seemed like the `PATH`s aren't set automatically, I had to specify it in `Env` for `coreutils`, and `emojied`.

 It's basically like the other packages created, like `emojied`, and `emojied-unwrapped`.
 Which means I can build it in the exact same way as them: